mking/flask-uwsgi/README.md

     uwsgi --http 0.0.0.0:8080 --home env --wsgi-file flask_uwsgi.py --callable app --master

 You should be able to visit http://ubuntu.local:8080.
-(Note: Throughout this tutorial, replace ubuntu.local with your machine's name.)

 Creating an Upstart service for uWSGI
 ---